tobydriscoll/udmath351/notes/second_linear/oscillators.md

 \end{cases}
 ```

-If the damping coefficient $\zeta$ is small but finite, then, we have a pseudoresonance of finite amplitude at a frequency just a bit less than the natural frequency.
+Therefore, if the damping coefficient $\zeta$ is small but finite, we have a pseudoresonance of finite amplitude at a frequency just a bit less than the natural frequency.
 The following figure shows the gain as a function of driving frequency and damping when $\omega_0=1$.
 The black curve shows the maximal driving frequency at any given $\zeta$.

 ```{code-cell}
 ---